 This could be a handy feature, as you certainly aren’t expected to sit in front of a monitor all day to spy on your children and employees.
 The most practical solution would be to set an alert for when alerts are warranted.

-However, this feature did not seem to work upon trial, although it’s not included in the list of root-only features that XNSPY disclosed.
+However, this feature did not seem to work for me, although it’s not included in the list of root-only features that XNSPY disclosed.

 Watchlisting And Other Features